 If you have coursework to do, your teacher will let you know the important details about it.

-To get a decent mark in your coursework you need to be well organised, have a good plan, and make sure you include plenty of sentences that will wow the examiner.
+To get a decent mark in your coursework you need to be organised, have a good plan, and make sure you include plenty of sentences that will wow the examiner.
 We’ll show you how to be imaginative and accurate with your writing so that your coursework gets you the grade you deserve:

 Top tip:

 Most importantly, don’t think you’ll get away with it.
-Teachers can spot people who plagiarise a mile off and it’s not worth doing it to end up with 0 marks.
+Teachers can spot plagiarism a mile off and it’s not worth doing it to end up with 0 marks.
 People have very distinctive writing styles so it sticks out if there’s a sudden change.
 Your teacher also knows your capabilities so may get suspicious if you produce something different to what you usually produce.
 If you think someone has plagiarised your work, then go to your teacher about it.

 Make your work your own and you’ll be really pleased with the results you achieve at the end.
-At the end of the day, that mark you get is the mark you deserve as it will reflect all the hard work that YOU’VE put in.
+At the end of the day, that mark you get is the mark you deserve as it will reflect all the hard work that you've put in.

 Handy hint: